Overview of Boater Education in the US

 Common Exemptions

-Even in states with mandatory boater education, certain groups are typically exempt:
+Even in states with mandatory boater education, certain groups may be exempt.
+Common exemptions include:

-- USCG licensed operators — Those with valid Coast Guard captain's licenses
+- USCG licensed operators with valid Coast Guard credentials

 Frequently Asked Questions